 It's zucchini season, and we're spotting green and yellow summer squash everywhere we go.
 Courgettes, as I call them, are a seasonal favorite with delicate flavor, and they are versatile veggies that work well in all sorts of dishes.
-To prepare these cheesy crisps, I thinly slice the zucchini into medallions, coat them in crunchy panko-parmesan crumbs, and then bake them to crispy perfection.
+To prepare these cheesy crisps, I thinly slice the zucchini into medallions, coat them in crunchy panko-Parmesan crumbs, and then bake them to crispy perfection.
 These are the ultimate crunchy summertime snack.

 With its subtle flavor, zucchini is a great substitute for potatoes in this homemade "chip" recipe.
-But even though we are talking about zucchini here, the parmesan definitely steals the show, providing great cheesy flavor and crunch.
+But even though we are talking about zucchini here, the Parmesan definitely steals the show, providing great cheesy flavor and crunch.

 Oven-Baked Zucchini Parmesan Crisps

-medium zucchini (yellow or green, or both!)
+medium zucchini (yellow or green, or both)

-1/2 teaspoon freshly ground pepper
+freshly ground pepper

-1 egg white
+large egg white

-1/2 cup whole wheat panko bread crumbs
+whole-wheat panko bread crumbs

-1/2 cup coarsely grated parmesan cheese
+coarsely grated Parmesan cheese

 Preheat the oven to 450°F and lightly grease a baking sheet with olive oil.